BloatingRoadmap

 Choose the next step by pain pattern, not by one theory

-Stress-sensitive bloating is the main issue Stress and bloating through the gut-brain axis It gives the practical everyday version of the gut-brain loop
+Stress-sensitive bloating is the practical issue Stress and bloating through the gut-brain axis It gives the everyday gut-brain loop before deeper pain routing.

-You want the research layer on IBS pain What brain imaging reveals about IBS pain It explains pain, threat, salience, and body-signal networks
+You need the research layer on IBS pain What brain imaging reveals about IBS pain It explains pain, threat, salience, and body-signal networks.

 Bottom Line